Koutilya23/Sample-ATM/README.md

 2. Customer will be able to do transfers between accounts
 3. customer can answer Security Questions if they forgot the PIN

+## How to Run
+1. Run as a Java Application in Command Prompt